adamwells/chess/README.md

-# chess
+# Chess
-Terminal chess implementation in Ruby
+Terminal chess implementation in Ruby, created in collaboration with Jonathon Newman.

-Created by myself and Jonathon Newman
+To run, simply call `ruby chess.rb` in the command line.
+Players will trade off, entering start and end positions.